scm-manager/scm-pathwp-plugin/docs/en/configuration/index.md

 * *.xml

 DENY permissions overrules ALLOW permissions.
 This allows to first generally allow complete write access and then to limit this access with additional rules.

+#### Git and Mercurial only
+For Git and Mercurial repositories, another restriction is performed for branches in addition to the path.
+The branches filter can also be specified by name or pattern and even inverted via the selection box.